Manu343726/docs-travis-ci-com/user/deployment/biicode.md

     repo: developer/cppmath #GitHub repo
 {% endhighlight %}

-Script part creates, builds and runs the project and if it's a success Travis CI executes deploy publishing the `developer/cppmath` block.
+`install:` installs biicode cand configures C++ tools. `script:` creates, builds and runs the project.
+If it's a success Travis CI executes deploy publishing the `developer/cppmath` block.

 >**Tip**
 >biicode generates an executable `user_blockname_sourcefilename` for each source file with a `main()` function.
 In the example it would be `developer_cppmath_tests`.